elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

         ( model, Cmd.none )
 ```

-And now that we're using our `characterFoundItem` condition in the `update`
+Now that we're using our `characterFoundItem` condition in the `update`
 function, we can simplify the `viewItem` function we had temporarily changed
 before: